Prajakt Tanpure

 Prajakt Prasadrao Tanpure (born 13 September 1976) is an Indian politician from the state of Maharashtra.
-Prajakt Tanpure is elected as member of the 14th Maharashtra Legislative Assembly in Vidhan Sabha Elections 2019.
-He represents the Rahuri-Nagar- Pathardi constituency.
+Prajakt Tanpure was elected as member of the 14th Maharashtra Legislative Assembly in Vidhan Sabha Elections 2019.
+He represents the Rahuri-Nagar- Pathardi constituency from 2019 to 2024.
+He joined the Bharatiya Janata Party in 2026.

-Personal Life
+Personal life

 He is the nephew of former minister in the Maharashtra government and senior Nationalist Congress Party leader Jayant Patil.